blekso/reroot-backend-level1/README.md

 Atleast one field is needed in order to update the task successfully!

 #### /api/tasks DELETE
-Deletes task from table, requires /:id as req.params.id
+Deletes task from table, requires /:id in req.params.id

 ### Author